31-Year-Old Outfielder – Cleveland Indians

 There was no outlook written for Brandon Barnes in 2018.
 Check out the latest news below for more on his current fantasy value.

 Brandon Barnes Contract Information:

-Barnes signed a minor league deal with the Marlins that includes an invitation to spring training, Joe Frisaro of MLB.com reports.
+Barnes signed a minor-league deal with the Indians that includes an invitation to spring training, Chris Cotillo of SB Nation reports.